tonoy30/track-my-package/README.md

-# Track My Package
+# Track My Parcel

-## __Tracking percel make easy.__ By using this system you will be able to know the exact location of your percel after shipped by your vendor.
+## __Tracking parcel make easy.__ By using this system you will be able to know the exact location of your parcel after shipped by your vendor.

 ### For running this:
 1. `docker compose -f docker/docker-compose.yml up -d --build`